envris/digital-trade-handbook/strategy/agile/index.md

 Rather than waiting 3 or 4 years to deliver a polished, finished product to users for the first time, taking an agile approach requires you to deliver in small increments, early and often.

-This means users get access to new government digital services in months, not years.
+This means users get access to new government services in months, not years.
 It gives you the ability to gather evidence early on of what is and is not working, before the biggest design and delivery decisions are yet to be made.

 We often launch new services as a [Public Beta](../../service-design-delivery-process/beta/).
 This makes clear to users and stakeholders that the service is new and still being improved.